Multirious/bevy_tween/README.md

 2. [ ] Built-in Keyframe animation support via `splines`.
 After this, the crate wouldn't be an average tweening plugin, no more!
 3. [ ] `bevy_animation` integration (?)
 4. [ ] Editor.
-This plugin is powerful enough to deserves one!
+While the original goal is to just be a tweening from code crate, this crate absolutely has the capability to work on any complex animations.
+       The editor will aid in such jobs.

 Differences to [`bevy_tweening`](https://github.com/djeedai/bevy_tweening)
 or [`bevy_easings`](https://github.com/vleue/bevy_easings):